Genetics - Clinical and Metabolic

 - It is our Division’s policy that pharmacogenetics testing results will not be reviewed or interpreted by our SFC Genetics providers.
 The health care provider who ordered this testing, counseled, and obtained your consent for these tests are responsible for interpreting them for you.

-- Pharmacogenetics testing tests will not be ordered by our SFC Genetics providers as separate laboratory studies.
+- Pharmacogenetics testing will not be ordered by our SFC Genetics providers.

 Request to change Genetics Provider within our Division

 - Please call our office for details, this is on a case by case basis and requires approval by both SFC Genetics physicians